meltano/meltano/README.md

 # Meltano: Open source data pipelines

-[Meltano](https://meltano.com) is an open source platform for building, running & orchestrating [Singer](https://www.singer.io/)- and [dbt](https://www.getdbt.com)-based ELT pipelines, that you can [run locally or host on any cloud](https://meltano.com/docs/installation.html).
+[Meltano](https://meltano.com) is an open source platform for building, running & orchestrating ELT pipelines built out of [Singer](https://www.singer.io/) taps and targets and [dbt](https://www.getdbt.com) models, that you can [run locally or host on any cloud](https://meltano.com/docs/installation.html).

 ## Documentation